 A mobile first approach doesn’t just concentrate on developing for mobile phones, it is also used to develop better usability of sites, develop better use of Web real estate and better reduce the amount unnecessary elements from pages.
 The user wants to fulfill their reasons for visiting the site or page.

-If your mobile site is simply a responsive version of your desktop site, it's time to start thinking about doing a complete redesign using the Mobile First approach.
+The result is a leaner, meaner site that will give your users the exact information they need to convert.
+If your mobile site is simply a responsive version of your desktop version, you’re losing out on a huge potential growth area.
+Time to start thinking about a complete redesign using the Mobile First approach.

 Accelerated Mobile Pages (AMP)